mghamilton/AllocateMateV1Archive/README.md

 ### What is AllocateMate ###

-* AllocateMate generates a mating list for a set of candidate parents.
+* AllocateMate generates a mating list for a set of parents.
 * The mating list can be generated i) to minimise the average inbreeding coefficient (F) of families generated or ii) according to assortative mating principles.

 ### To install AllocateMate in R ###